frederic-perez/AmE-dictionary/data/idioms.md

 __set about (doing something)__ To undertake a task; to begin doing something. _After the meeting, I’ll set about writing a draft of the report._
 __set down<sup>1</sup>__ To seat, to cause to sit.
 __set eyes on (someone or something)__ :two::hammer:
-__set in stone__ :two: No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
+__set in stone__ :three: No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
 __set the ball rolling__ (start the ball rolling) To set something, often a process, in motion; to act to cause something to begin. _I think it will be easier to become comfortable driving now that I’ve set the ball rolling with driving lessons._ _I’ll set the ball rolling with the icing while you mix the cake batter._
 __set the bar__
 __set the pace__